 In 2015, I started telling the first of these stories as location-based tours in the small towns of Yallourn North, Rosedale and Traralgon.
 Every place has its micro-culture based on economy, employment and natural environment.
 Every city we operated tours in had its own culture, shown through history, crime, and ghost stories.
 All three of these story arcs reveal the towns in different ways but reveals the underlying ethos.

 As I was doing tours, people shared anecdotal stories from other small towns.
 I saved these stories in the hope I could open more tours; it takes a lot of stories to create a whole tour.
-Now, I can tell stories about towns from history, crime and ghosts.
+Now, I can tell stories about towns from all over the world sharing their history, crime and ghosts.

 I called myself a ghost whisperer instead of a tour guide.
 Not because I can speak to them but because it was more interesting – and I have kept that moving forward for the episodes all about small towns ghosts.
 Ghost stories allow remembering the forgotten.
 The tumultuous situations in which their lives ended required a lot of processes, then time forgot them.
 We all leave a mark on the world.
 I’ve had a personal connection to Yallourn even though I was born after it was closed to the public, my parents bought a three-bedroom weatherboard house from Yallourn and had it moved to Leongatha.
 The house wasn’t haunted, but being from a ‘town that doesn’t exist anymore’ indeed haunted me.
 Yallourn is a small town with a big story I’ll be telling.